Best 38 Special Ammo For Target Practice Precision Shooting

 - Muzzle Energy: 185 ft-lbs

-And sometimes, that’s exactly what you need to do.
-But other times, you need an affordable, readily available ammo option that you can pick up when you want to blast coke cans off a berm.
-Standard Winchester FMJ, in that iconic white packaging, is one of the best choices for that kind of shooting, and I’ll always recommend it.
+It's easy to get caught up in a game of number chasing where you hunt for the ammo with the best "this" or the best "that."
+Sometimes, that’s exactly what you need to do.
+But other times, you need an affordable, readily available ammo option that you can pick up when you want to blast Coke cans off a berm.
+Winchester's standard FMJ ammo, packaged in its iconic white, is one of the best choices for that kind of shooting.
+I’ll always recommend it.

 For more options, check out our Winchester 38 Special ammo page!